scrapy-plugins/scrapy-playwright/README.md

     `playwright.async_api.Request` object and must return `True` if the request should be aborted, `False` otherwise.

-    For instance, the following aborts downloading all images:
+    For instance, the following prevents the download of images:
     ```python
     PLAYWRIGHT_ABORT_REQUEST = lambda req: req.resource_type == "image"
     ```